Now Accepting Nominations for The SPARK Awards 2022

 Presented by cityCURRENT and WKNO-TV, The SPARK Awards are an annual celebration of organizations and individuals who put the needs of others first and are giving back to make a difference.
 Help us recognize and celebrate these everyday heroes by nominating them for the annual televised awards show, The SPARK Awards, airing on WKNO later this year.
 This is year 9 and we have 13 categories covering individuals, nonprofits, corporations, and schools.
 Nominations come from you, the public, and are open now until August 31, 2022 at 5pm.

-13 Honorees Celebrated for Community Engagement During The SPARK Awards 2019
+13 Honorees to be Celebrated for Community Engagement During The SPARK Awards 2021

-Thirteen organizations and individuals were honored, Monday, December 16, during The SPARK Awards 2019 special broadcast on WKNO/Channel 10.
-The sixth annual televised awards show honors and celebrates the efforts of individuals, nonprofits, corporations, and schools, in 13 different categories, who are igniting change and making a positive impact in the Greater Memphis community.
+Thirteen organizations and individuals will be honored on Monday, December 13 from 7:00 p.m. to 8:00 p.m., during The SPARK Awards 2021 special televised broadcast on WKNO/Channel 10.
+The eighth annual televised awards show will celebrate the efforts of individuals, nonprofits, corporations, and schools, in 13 different categories, who are igniting change and making a positive impact in the Greater Memphis community.
+The show will be hosted by Tracy Bethea (of 95.7 Hallelujah FM) and Rob Grayson (of WKNO-FM).
 The SPARK Awards is produced in partnership by WKNO-TV and cityCURRENT.

 Once the nomination phase ended, all nominations were provided to the Midtown Memphis Rotary Club, who served as the independent judges for the awards show.
 No preference or weighting was given to multiple nominations for the same individual or organization.
 The criteria for judging was based on taking a leadership role in initiatives or efforts that better the Greater Memphis community, volunteerism, and impact.